 Periodic alimony is paid in regular installments over a set period of time, such as monthly payments.
 The amount of periodic alimony can increase or decrease on a set timetable.
 Lump sum alimony is paid in one installment.

 Tax Consequences of Alimony

 Alimony is usually taxable to the recipient and tax deductible to the payor.
 Lump sum alimony may be treated as a division of property for tax purposes, although it is not treated as a division of property in a divorce.
 Additional requirements may apply for alimony payments to be considered alimony for tax purposes, and a tax professional can best advise you on the tax consequences of an alimony structure.

 Periodic alimony is modifiable in both duration and amount by either party after the divorce is finalized and may be terminated completely.
 To modify alimony, the party seeking to have the alimony award changed must bring a new Court action.
 Alimony may be modified based on the changed financial condition of either spouse or on the recipient spouse’s cohabitation in a meretricious relationship.
 Lump sum alimony is not modifiable.

 The Ruthenberg-Marshall Law Firm can assist you in seeking alimony, seeking to avoid paying alimony, and modifying alimony, especially in cases where whether there is a bar to alimony may be a factual issue for the Court to decide.

-For help with your alimony action, you can schedule a consult with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.
+For help with your alimony action, you can schedule a Legal Clarity Session with The Ruthenberg-Marshall Law Firm by calling 678-435-9069 or contacting us here.